Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README.md

 ## About the code

 MSAL React should be instantiated outside of the component tree to prevent it from being re-instantiated on re-renders.
 After instantiation, pass it as props to your application.
+This is illustrated in [index.js](./SPA/src/index.js).

 ```javascript
 const msalInstance = new PublicClientApplication(msalConfig);